auth0/docs/articles/quickstart/spa/angular2/05-token-renewal.md

 ---
 title: Token Renewal
-description: This tutorial demonstrates how to add automatic access token renewal to an application with Auth0
+description: This tutorial demonstrates how to add automatic Access Token renewal to an application with Auth0
 budicon: 448
 ---